AlexProgrammerDE/balena-minecraft-server/README.md

 ## Connect to another Wifi :satellite:

-balenaServer has wifi-connect integrated.
+balenaMinecraftServer has wifi-connect integrated.
 You can use it for taking the Pi everywhere.
 If you want to read more is here the link to the programm: https://github.com/balena-io/wifi-connect (There is explained how it works.)

 ## Double RAM (optional) :link: